survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 We can optimize React's rebundling times during development by pointing the development setup to a minified version of React.
 The gotcha is that we will lose `propType` based validation!
 But if speed is more important, this technique may be worth a go.
 You can hide it behind an environment flag for instance if you want type checking.

-In order to achieve what we want, we can use Webpack's `module.noParse` option.
+In order to achieve what we want, we can use webpack's `module.noParse` option.
 It accepts a RegExp or an array of RegExps.
 We can also pass full paths to it to keep our lives simple.

-In addition to telling Webpack not to parse the minified file we want to use, we also need to point `react` to it.
+In addition to telling webpack not to parse the minified file we want to use, we also need to point `react` to it.
 This can be achieved using a feature known as `resolve.alias` just like we did with *react-lite* above.

 We can encapsulate the basic idea within a function like this: